-Serve Spicy Cheese at Your Big Game Party
+Serve Spicy Cheese at Your Super Bowl Party

 If you’re looking for something different to serve for this year’s Super Bowl, consider adding spicy cheeses to your cheese board or charcuterie board.

 Peppers of all sorts are becoming a popular ingredient in many cheeses, from mild and sweet to flaming hot.
 Whether you’re serving it on a charcuterie board or adding it to your favorite Super Bowl snack recipe, here are some suggestions.

 We’ll start with the mild.
 That’s where I recommend an old standby like Pepper Jack.
 Or try a sweet chili or chipotle cheese.
 Chipotle cheese is spicy and smoky, and it pairs well with your favorite snack sausage.

 Here are other ingredients and cheeses to look for as you shop for a mellower spice:

 - bacon jalapeno